Aleyasen/DarshanVis-UI/README.md

 Log in with the credentials you just created.

-Here is a more detailed explanation of what the demo script is doing:
+Here is a more detailed explanation of what the script is doing:

 ```bash
 cd mysql